Looking for the best road trips in England for your next trip? Keep reading to find out our selection of the best England road trips.

 Given the most recent health crisis around the world, staying close to home will be on most people’s agenda this summer.
-One of the most popular ways to travel this summer will no doubt be by private vehicle, so if you’ve always dreamed of taking a road trip, or embarking on your own driving tour of England and exploring new corners this is your chance.
+One of the most popular ways to travel nowadays is by private vehicle, so if you’ve always dreamed of taking a road trip, or embarking on your own road trip in England and exploring new corners this is your chance.

 I guess England isn’t the first place that springs to mind upon hearing the words ‘road trip’.
 Normally I personally think of the USA or Australia or even New Zealand when it comes to road trips but don’t be fooled, England also has some promising road trip potential.

 ↠ In some areas, petrol stations are few and far between.
 Make sure you use apps like Google Maps that tell you where they are.
 If you’re going somewhere remote make sure you have an extra tank in the car.

 ↠ Fuel up!
 With all the exploring that awaits you, make sure you have some awesome snack bars in the car ready for when hunger strikes.
 I always make sure to have plenty of Macro bars, they are healthy, delicious and perfect on-the-go.

 ↠ Some areas of England, especially in National Parks, don’t have much phone signal, so don’t just rely on internet-based map apps.
 I highly recommend downloading Maps.me which allows you to access maps offline too as well as a physical paper map for those truly off-the-beaten-path destinations.
 Google Maps for offline use is also a good idea.